-The Common Shares do not currently trade on any exchange or stock market.
 Securities of microcap and small-cap companies have experienced substantial volatility in the past, often based on factors unrelated to the companies' financial performance or prospects.
 These factors include macroeconomic developments in North America and globally and market perceptions of the attractiveness of particular industries.
 The price of the Common Shares is also likely to be significantly affected by short-term changes in mineral prices or in our financial condition or results of operations.
-Other factors unrelated to our performance that may affect the price of the Common Shares include the following: the extent of analytical coverage available to investors concerning our business may be limited if investment banks with research capabilities do not follow the Company; lessening in trading volume and general market interest in the Common Shares may affect an investor's ability to trade significant numbers of Common Shares; the size of our public float may limit the ability of some institutions to invest in Common Shares; and a substantial decline in the price of the Common Shares that persists for a significant period of time could cause the Common Shares, if listed on an exchange, to be delisted from such exchange, further reducing market liquidity.
+Other factors unrelated to our performance that may affect the price of the Common Shares include the following: the extent of analytical coverage available to investors concerning our business may be limited if investment banks with research capabilities do not follow the Company; lessening in trading volume and general market interest in the Common Shares may affect an investor's ability to trade significant numbers of Common Shares; the size of our public float may limit the ability of some institutions to invest in Common Shares; and a substantial decline in the price of the Common Shares that persists for a significant period of time could cause the Common Shares to be delisted from an exchange, further reducing market liquidity.
 As a result of any of these factors, the market price of the Common Shares at any given point in time may not accurately reflect our long-term value.
 Securities class action litigation often has been brought against companies following periods of volatility in the market price of their securities.
 We may in the future be the target of similar litigation.
 Securities litigation could result in substantial costs and damages and divert management's attention and resources.
-The fact that no market currently exists for the Common Shares may affect the pricing of the Common Shares in the secondary market, the transparency and availability of trading prices and the liquidity of the Common Shares.
 The market price of the Common Shares is affected by many other variables which are not directly related to our success and are, therefore, not within our control.
 These include other developments that affect the market for all resource sector securities, the breadth of the public market for our Common Shares and the attractiveness of alternative investments.
 The effect of these and other factors on the market price of the Common Shares is expected to make the Common Share price volatile in the future, which may result in losses to investors.